Death Benefit Plus Privacy Notice

 The types of Personal Information we may collect and why

 We need to collect and use personal information in our legitimate interests to provide a quotation of monthly premium to prospective policyholders.
 We also need to collect and use additional personal information to provide benefits under policies that have been taken out, i.e. in performance of contracts of insurance.
 This includes information such as name, date of birth, contact and premium payment account details, and other information as set out in the application form accessed via our website.
-We also create related personal information such as policy numbers, etc. We need to process personal information to comply with law and financial regulations too.
-Finally, we ask those proceeding to take out a policy to consent to us contacting them for marketing purposes.
+We also create related personal information, such as policy numbers, and we record telephone calls for policy establishment and administration purposes, etc. We need to process personal information to comply with law and financial regulations too.
+Finally, we offer policyholders the option of receiving their policy documents by e-mail.
+If policyholders so elects, then we will ask for an e-mail address and mobile phone number for use in delivering the policy packs securely via the internet.
+If policyholders provide an e-mail address and mobile phone number then we will retain these and use them in the administration of the policy over its term, but we will not use these for new product marketing purposes.

 Sharing of Personal Information